sh-lee00/sh-lee00.github.io/aboutme.md

 When I'm not coding or working on projects, you can find me:

+- Building a trading bot for quantitative investing
 - Playing League of Legends
 - Cycling around the city
 - Watching movies